BosnaZmaj/wordle/README.md

 # Tim's Wordle Clone

-Practice [Wordle](https://www.powerlanguage.co.uk/wordle/) from the command line with a random word.
+Practice [Wordle](https://www.powerlanguage.co.uk/wordle/) from the command line with a random official word.
 No internet required!

-The words come from the official app.

 ![Demonstration of the program](docs/demo.gif)